The Requisition (REQS) document is used to document a purchasing request of goods or services from an outside supplier.

 - If Qty option is selected AND the purchase is for capital equipment (at or above $5,000) OR if the total of the Requisition exceeds $10,000, the Line Item Receiving document is required before the Payment Request can be processed against the resulting Purchase Order.
 If the No Qty option is selected, the Line Item Receiving document cannot be used.

-- If Qty is selected, once the amount is fully indicated on the Payment Request, the Purchase Orderis automatically closed.
-For example, if you process a Requisition for three gallons of milk, and you indicate the payment of three gallons of milk on the Payment Request document, the Purchase Order for the three gallons of milk will be automatically closed.
-If No Qty is selected, the Purchase Order will automatically close only when the amount has been fully paid.
+- If Qty is selected, once the amount is fully indicated on the Payment Request, the Purchase Order is automatically closed.
+For example, if you process a Requisition for three gallons of milk, and you indicate a payment for three gallons of milk on the Payment Request document, the Purchase Order for the three gallons of milk will be automatically closed.
+If No Qty is selected, the Purchase Order will automatically close only when the amount indicated on the Requisition has been fully paid.

 If processing the Requisition document for a repair, the following commodity codes should be used: